jyotidabass/jyotidabass.github.io/README.md

 # Dr. Jyoti Dabass - Portfolio Website available at https://jyotidabass.github.io/

-A modern, responsive portfolio website showcasing the professional achievements, research work, and expertise of Dr. Jyoti Dabass in AI/ML, Computer Vision, and Data Science.
+A portfolio website showcasing the professional achievements, research work, and expertise of Dr. Jyoti Dabass in AI/ML, Computer Vision, and Data Science.

 ## 🌟 Features